jahilldev/astro-auto-load/QUICKSTART.md

 ## What Just Happened?

 1. The integration automatically injected middleware into your Astro app
-2. The Vite plugin detected `export const load` in `UserProfile.astro`
+2. The Vite plugin detected `export const loader` in `UserProfile.astro`
 3. It automatically registered the loader function
 4. When you visit `/users/1`, the middleware runs the loader with `params.id = "1"`
 5. The data is fetched in parallel with any other loaders on the page